Celebrating Eleven Years Online...!

 Why The Pram...?

-The pram type makes an excellent tender for any yacht, having the most carrying capacity within the least length compared with any other shore boat type.
+A pram will make an excellent tender for any yacht, having the most carrying capacity within the least length compared with any other shore boat type.
 We have developed four basic pram designs at 8 feet, 10 feet, 12 feet and 14 feet.
 Each of them share the same features and general shape.
 The ten foot pram is shown in the drawing above.

 Intended for construction in welded aluminum, these little boats are easy to assemble.
 They are light and extremely tough.
 As a further advantage of welded aluminum, these prams have built in flotation compartments for unsinkable safety.
 A longitudinal WT compartment is along each side, plus the aft seat and forward seat also are WT compartments.

 Check out the following photos of the 10 foot pram built in Port Townsend, Washington.
-These pics were taken by Lena Kasten on the pram's launching day in Port Townsend Bay.
+These photos were taken on the pram's launching day in Port Townsend Bay.
 (I'm the guinea pig in the yellow life vest..!).

 The Pram In Use